How to make an Observation with the iNaturalist iPhone App

-Modified on Mon, 9 Sep at 11:34 AM
+Modified on Thu, 17 Apr at 10:25 AM

-If you have not already given permission for iNaturalist Next to access your camera, photo gallery, and location, you may be prompted to do so during this process.
+If you have not already given permission for iNaturalist to access your camera, photo gallery, microphone, and location, you may be prompted to do so during this process.
 Learn more about iNaturalist Next permissions.

 2. It may take a few seconds for the AI Camera to load.